canjs/can-component/docs/ViewModel.md

 });
 ```

-viewModel methods get called back with the current context, the element that you are listening to and the event that triggered the callback.
+ViewModel methods get called back with the current context, the element that you are listening to and the event that triggered the callback.

 @demo demos/can-component/paginate_next.html

-## Publishing events on viewModels
+## Publishing events on ViewModels

-Maps can publish events on themselves.
+DefineMaps can publish events on themselves.
 For instance, the following `<player-edit>` component,
 dispatches a `"close"` event when it's close method is called:

 ```
 Component.extend({
 	tag: "player-edit",
-	view: stache($('#player-edit-stache').html()),
+	view: stache.from('player-edit-stache'),
 	ViewModel: DefineMap.extend({
 		player: Player,
 		close: function(){